jamesleesaunders/d3-x3d/README.md

 #### Options

-All of the component and chart modules above support the following options:
+All of the component and chart modules above support the following basic options:

 | Option       | Description   |
 | ------------ | ------------- |